ImeshaDilshani/ImeshaDilshani/README.md

 ![linkdin-banner-02](https://github.com/ImeshaDilshani/ImeshaDilshani/assets/93858302/56abf97e-e61f-4fc1-a0af-78072efede89)

-<h2 align="center"> Always try your hardest, even when things are difficult.
+<h2 align="centre"> Always try your hardest, even when things are difficult.
 Being happy comes from knowing you did your best That's what real success is all about. ✨ </h2>
 <!-- Interactive GIF -->
 <p align="center">
   <img width="50%" align="right"  src="https://miro.medium.com/max/1600/0*K2WLMTExLyida7OR.gif" alt="codingGirl">
 </p>
-Skilled Computer Science undergraduate with a background in Data Science and experience building software applications using Python, React and other languages.
-I'm eager to work with experts in the industry, learn from them, and explore new technologies that could change how we do things in the future.
-I'm open to opportunities to collaborate and grow in this field.
+Hi!
+I'm Imesha Dilshani, a computer science undergraduate with a background in Data Science who loves working with data, building software, and making things look great.
+I'm good at using tools like Python and Power BI to analyze information and find patterns and I love to build programs with Python, React, and other tools.
+I've also got an eye for design, so I can make computer programs look nice and easy to use.

+What I really enjoy is using all these skills together.
+I want to use my knowledge of data, software, and design to help create new and exciting things in the tech world.
+I'm always looking for new challenges and ways to make a difference.

 <br>🧠 I'm currently learning Data Analytics.
 <br>